-Circular Letters, Emergency Regulations and Other Guidance Line of Business/License Summary Description All Life Insurers and property and casualty insurers, including excess line insurers 16 ("Insurers") the Policyholder to a credit reporting agency or debt collection agency with respect to such payment.
-An Insurer shall permit Policyholders who did not make timely premium payments due to financial hardship resulting from the COVID-19 pandemic, and who can still demonstrate such hardship, to pay the premium over a 12-month period.
-An Insurer shall provide certain notices related to new Insurance Regulation 216 as follows: An Insurer shall provide notice with each premium bill of the provisions of new Insurance Regulation 216 and a toll-free number that the Policyholder may call to discuss billing and make alternative payment arrangements within 10 business days of March 30, 2020; and An Insurer shall notify insurance producers and third-party administrators with whom or which the Insurer does business of the provisions of new Insurance Regulation 216.
+Circular Letters, Emergency Regulations and Other Guidance Line of Business/Licensee Summary Description and Casualty Insurance All Life Insurers and property and casualty insurers, including excess line insurers 17 ("Insurers") the Policyholder to a credit reporting agency or debt collection agency with respect to such payment. • An Insurer shall permit Policyholders who did not make timely premium payments due to financial hardship resulting from the COVID-19 pandemic, and who can still demonstrate such hardship, to pay the premium over a 12-month period. • An Insurer shall provide certain notices related to new Insurance Regulation 216 as follows: • An Insurer shall provide notice with each premium bill of the provisions of new Insurance Regulation 216 and a toll-free number that the Policyholder may call to discuss billing and make alternative payment arrangements within 10 business days of March 30, 2020; and • An Insurer shall notify insurance producers and third-party administrators with whom or which the Insurer does business of the provisions of new Insurance Regulation 216.

-We previously reported that as per guidance issued by the Excess Line Association of New York (ELANY), DFS has confirmed that the Consolidated Emergency Regulation's moratorium on cancellations, non-renewals and conditional non-renewals; premium payment grace period; and notice requirements applies to personal excess line policies and policyholders, but does not apply to commercial excess line policies and policyholders, regardless of the policyholder's size.
+We previously reported that as per guidance issued by ELANY, DFS had confirmed that the Consolidated Emergency Regulation's moratorium on cancellations, non-renewals and conditional non-renewals; premium payment grace period; and notice requirements applies to personal excess line policies and policyholders, but does not apply to commercial excess line policies and policyholders, regardless of the policyholder's size.
 However, the DFS has since issued guidance adding a caveat to this exception for excess line commercial fire insurance policies, as discussed here.